chew-z/Lacida/README.md

 In short it is private and secure way of sending messages from Mac (or not Mac) to iPhone.
 I am sending to my own iPhone in this case but you can send messages to friends etc.

 No 3-rd party aka Apple or Facebook involved and no backdoors open to state agents.
-Just Python code that you can verify yourself...
+Just pure Python code that you can verify for yourself...

-It is encrypting a file with AES, putting encrypted ile on Google Drive and sending Pushover notification with link to Editorial workflow that will get encrypted file from GDrive and decrypt.
+It is encrypting a file with AES, putting encrypted file on Google Drive and sending Pushover notification with link to Editorial workflow that will get encrypted file from GDrive and decrypt.

 * You will need [Editorial app on iPhone](http://omz-software.com/editorial/) (it is a note-taking app with Python support)